conda/conda/docs/source/using/using.rst

 Managing conda
 ~~~~~~~~~~~~~~~

-NOTE: Whether you are using Linux, Mac or the Windows command prompt, in your terminal window the conda commands are all the same unless noted.
+NOTE: Whether you are using Linux, OS X or the Windows command prompt, in your terminal window the conda commands are all the same unless noted.

 Verify that conda is installed, check current conda version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~